kicchomen/mindmap-todo/README.md

   - React Flow (for mind map visualization)
   - Vite (for build and development)
   - Zustand (for state management)

+## Data Management

+The application automatically saves all changes to localStorage.
+This ensures that your mind map state is preserved between sessions.
+You can:

+- **Auto-save**: All changes are automatically saved as you make them
+- **Export data**: Export your entire mind map data as a JSON file for backup
+- **Reset data**: Clear all data and start fresh if needed

+This implementation is designed with future cloud storage support in mind, making it easy to integrate with services like Google Drive or iCloud in future versions.

 ## Running the Application